BoostedPenguin/PenQuiz-Backend/README.md

-<h1 align="center"> ConQuiz </h1>
+<h1 align="center"> PenQuiz </h1>
-ConQuiz is a trivia PvP game which is set in Antarctica.
+PenQuiz is a trivia PvP game which is set in Antarctica.
 The game consists of 3 different stages with multiple rounds and requires 3 people per match to play.
 The core concept of the game is to capture territories from other players by answering trivia questions.
 The end score of a game is calculated by the amount of territories you control.
 <br />
 <br />
-This repository contains all the backend logic and kubernetes configuration files for the ConQuiz project.
+This repository contains all the backend logic and kubernetes configuration files for the PenQuiz project.
 The front-end React Native repository is located <a href="https://github.com/BoostedPenguin/ConQuiz-Frontend">here</a>.

 # Table of contents
 1. [Features](#features)